IsaiahGH/odin-recipes/README.md

 # odin-recipes
-This is an Odin Project, proeject, making a simple website with images, and text for a recipe
+This is an Odin Project, project, making a simple website with images, and text for a recipe